Copyright 2020 Karlsruhe Institute of Technology

 from .models import PersonalToken

-[docs]def json_response(status_code, body=None): """Return a JSON response to a client. :param status_code: The HTTP status code of the response. :param body: (optional) The response body, which must be JSON serializable.
+[docs] def json_response(status_code, body=None): """Return a JSON response to a client. :param status_code: The HTTP status code of the response. :param body: (optional) The response body, which must be JSON serializable.
 Defaults to an empty dictionary. :return: The JSON response. """ body = body if body is not None else {} return current_app.response_class( response=compact_json(body), status=status_code, mimetype=const.MIMETYPE_JSON )

-[docs]def json_error_response(status_code, message=None, description=None, **kwargs): r"""Return a JSON error response to a client.
-Uses :func:`json_response` with the given headers and a body in the following form, assuming no additional error information was provided: .. code-block:: js { "code": 404, "message": "<message>", "description": "<description>", } :param status_code: See :func:`json_response`. :param message: (optional) The error message.
-Defaults to the result of :func:`kadi.lib.web.get_error_message` using the given status code. :param description: (optional) The error description.
+[docs] def json_error_response(status_code, message=None, description=None, **kwargs): r"""Return a JSON error response to a client.
+Uses :func:`json_response` with the given headers and a body in the following form, assuming no additional error information was provided: .. code-block:: json { "code": 404, "message": "<message>", "description": "<description>" } :param status_code: See :func:`json_response`. :param message: (optional) The error message.
+Defaults to a message corresponding to the given status code. :param description: (optional) The error description.
 Defaults to the result of :func:`kadi.lib.web.get_error_description` using the given status code. :param \**kwargs: Additional error information that will be included in the response body.
-All values need to be JSON serializable. :return: The JSON response. """ message = message if message is not None else get_error_message(status_code) description = ( description if description is not None else get_error_description(status_code) ) body = { "code": status_code, "message": message, "description": description, **kwargs, } return json_response(status_code, body=body)
+All values need to be JSON serializable. :return: The JSON response. """ message = ( message if message is not None else HTTP_STATUS_CODES.get(status_code, "Unknown Error") ) description = ( description if description is not None else get_error_description(status_code) ) return json_response( status_code, { "code": status_code, "message": message, "description": description, **kwargs, }, )

-[docs]@memoize_request def get_access_token(): """Get an access token from the current request.
+[docs] @memoize_request def get_access_token(): """Get an access token from the current request.
 Currently, this will either be a personal token or an OAuth2 server token.
-The token value has to be included as a *Bearer* token within an *Authorization* header. :return: An access token object or ``None`` if no valid token can be found or no request context currently exists. """ if ( has_request_context() and request.authorization is not None and request.authorization.type == "bearer" ): token = request.authorization.token if token.startswith(const.ACCESS_TOKEN_PREFIX_PAT): return PersonalToken.get_by_token(token) if token.startswith(const.ACCESS_TOKEN_PREFIX_OAUTH): return OAuth2ServerToken.get_by_access_token(token) # Fall back to personal tokens, since these used to not include a prefix. return PersonalToken.get_by_token(token) return None
+The token value has to be included as a *Bearer* token within an *Authorization* header.
+Supports memoization via :func:`kadi.lib.cache.memoize_request`. :return: An access token object or ``None`` if no valid token can be found or no request context currently exists. """ if ( has_request_context() and request.authorization is not None and request.authorization.type == "bearer" ): token = request.authorization.token if token.startswith(const.ACCESS_TOKEN_PREFIX_PAT): return PersonalToken.get_by_token(token) if token.startswith(const.ACCESS_TOKEN_PREFIX_OAUTH): return OAuth2ServerToken.get_by_access_token(token) # Fall back to personal tokens, since these used to not include a prefix. return PersonalToken.get_by_token(token) return None

-[docs]def check_access_token_scopes(*scopes, operator="and"): r"""Check if the current access token contains certain scope values.
-The current access token will be retrieved using :func:`.utils.get_access_token`. :param \*scopes: One or multiple scope values to check in the form of ``"<object>.<action>"``. :param operator: (optional) The operator the given scope values should be combined with.
-One of ``"and"`` or ``"or"``. :return: ``True`` if the access token either contains all given scope values, has full access or the current request contains no valid access token at all, ``False`` otherwise or if the given operator is invalid. """ if operator not in ["and", "or"]: return False access_token = get_access_token() # Either no access token is supplied in the current request or it has full access # (i.e. no scope). if access_token is None or access_token.scope is None: return True current_scopes = access_token.scope.split() valid_scopes = [scope in current_scopes for scope in scopes] if (operator == "and" and all(valid_scopes)) or ( operator == "or" and any(valid_scopes) ): return True return False
+[docs] def check_access_token_scopes(*scopes): r"""Check if the current access token contains certain scope values.
+The current access token will be retrieved using :func:`.utils.get_access_token`. :param \*scopes: One or multiple scope values to check in the form of ``"<object>.<action>"``. :return: ``True`` if the access token either contains all given scope values or if the current request contains no valid access token at all, ``False`` otherwise. """ access_token = get_access_token() if access_token is None: return True current_scopes = access_token.scope.split() valid_scopes = [scope in current_scopes for scope in scopes] return all(valid_scopes)

-[docs]def scopes_required(*scopes, operator="and"): r"""Decorator to add required access token scope values to an API endpoint.
+[docs] def scopes_required(*scopes): r"""Decorator to add required access token scope values to an API endpoint.
 Uses :func:`check_access_token_scopes`, so the scopes are only checked if the current request actually contains a valid access token.
-Therefore, this decorator usually only makes sense for public API endpoints that can be accessed by using an access token.
-The scope values are also used when generating the API documentation. **Example:** .. code-block:: python3 @blueprint.route("/records") @login_required @scopes_required("record.read") def get_records(): pass :param \*scopes: See :func:`check_access_token_scopes`. :param operator: (optional) See :func:`check_access_token_scopes`. """ def decorator(func): apidoc_meta = get_apidoc_meta(func) apidoc_meta[const.APIDOC_SCOPES_KEY] = {"scopes": scopes, "operator": operator} @wraps(func) def wrapper(*args, **kwargs): if not check_access_token_scopes(*scopes, operator=operator): abort( json_error_response( 401, description="Access token has insufficient scope.", scopes=scopes, ) ) return func(*args, **kwargs) return wrapper return decorator
+Therefore, this decorator usually only makes sense for public API endpoints that can be accessed by using an access token. **Example:** .. code-block:: python3 @blueprint.route("/records") @login_required @scopes_required("record.read") def get_records(): pass The information about the scope values is also used when generating the API specification. :param \*scopes: See :func:`check_access_token_scopes`. """ def decorator(func): apispec_meta = get_apispec_meta(func) apispec_meta[const.APISPEC_SCOPES_KEY] = scopes @wraps(func) def wrapper(*args, **kwargs): if not check_access_token_scopes(*scopes): abort( json_error_response( 401, description="Access token has insufficient scope.", scopes=scopes, ) ) return func(*args, **kwargs) return wrapper return decorator

-[docs]def internal(func): """Decorator to mark an API endpoint as internal.
-The information about an endpoint being internal is also used when generating the API documentation.
+[docs] def internal(func): """Decorator to mark an API endpoint as internal.
 Internal endpoints can only be accessed via the session, not via access tokens.
-This is not to be confused with :func:`kadi.lib.api.utils.is_internal_api_request`. """ apidoc_meta = get_apidoc_meta(func) apidoc_meta[const.APIDOC_INTERNAL_KEY] = True @wraps(func) def wrapper(*args, **kwargs): access_token = get_access_token() if access_token is not None: abort(404) return func(*args, **kwargs) return wrapper
+This is not to be confused with :func:`kadi.lib.api.utils.is_internal_api_request`.
+The information about an endpoint being internal is also used when generating the API specification. """ apispec_meta = get_apispec_meta(func) apispec_meta[const.APISPEC_INTERNAL_KEY] = True @wraps(func) def wrapper(*args, **kwargs): access_token = get_access_token() if access_token is not None: abort(404) return func(*args, **kwargs) return wrapper

-[docs]def experimental(func): """Decorator to mark an API endpoint as experimental.
-The information about an endpoint being experimental is also used when generating the API documentation.
-Experimental endpoints can only be called if the ``EXPERIMENTAL_FEATURES`` flag in the application's configuration is set. """ apidoc_meta = get_apidoc_meta(func) apidoc_meta[const.APIDOC_EXPERIMENTAL_KEY] = True @wraps(func) def wrapper(*args, **kwargs): if not current_app.config["EXPERIMENTAL_FEATURES"]: abort(404) return func(*args, **kwargs) return wrapper
+[docs] def experimental(func): """Decorator to mark an API endpoint as experimental.
+Experimental endpoints can only be called if the ``EXPERIMENTAL_FEATURES`` flag in the application's configuration is set.
+The information about an endpoint being experimental is also used when generating the API specification. """ apispec_meta = get_apispec_meta(func) apispec_meta[const.APISPEC_EXPERIMENTAL_KEY] = True @wraps(func) def wrapper(*args, **kwargs): if not current_app.config["EXPERIMENTAL_FEATURES"]: abort(404) return func(*args, **kwargs) return wrapper